 With the stunning Norfolk Broads a short drive to the East and the Norfolk Coast Area of Outstanding Natural Beauty just a little further on, many visitors to this beautiful part of the British Isles bypass the city of Norwich.
 But there are many reasons to make it part of your trip to the region.

 Culture is in ample supply in Norwich and at the vanguard of the city’s creative and artistic output is the Norwich Theatre Royal, which offers evening entertainment and matinee performances too.
 Once a classic art-deco theatre, the fully modernised and refurbished venue plays host to a vast programme of touring productions each year, spanning numerous genres including opera, drama and comedy.
-Notable performances scheduled for 2017 include the award-winning ‘Running Wild’, an adaptation of a children’s book and featuring spectacular life-size puppets of an Asian elephant, orangutans and a tiger.
+Notable performances include internationally-renowned productions of Les Miserables and The Bodyguard, as well as concerts by stars of the world music scene.

 Religion and politics may divide opinion, but coffee isn’t far behind.
 Thankfully, when it comes to finding top notch coffee in Norwich, everyone seems to be in agreement that Strangers Coffee House is as good as it gets.
 Nestled in the bustling Norwich Lanes district, this independent café prides itself on its artisanal coffee that uses locally-roasted speciality beans, along with delicious home-made cakes and pastries.
 The perfect stop-off after a day’s exploring the delights of this fascinating city.